bozensel/textfsm-netmiko-example/README.md

 # textfsm-netmiko-example
-how get admin "down" interfaces using parser.
+how to get admin "down" interfaces using parser.